Product

 • Is accurate

-Building a financial model isn’t scary if you chunk it down—create all your steps before you begin.
+Building a financial model isn’t scary if you break it down into steps—create all your steps before you begin.
 It doesn’t hurt to have a game plan before building a financial model.

 Have a clear picture in mind of how the structure should appear.
 This saves you from having to make costly adjustments later.
-To make the process even faster, you can begin with a financial modelling template.
+To make the process even faster, you can use software like Baremetrics to create accurate, actionable forecasts.
+Since our acquisition of Flightpath Finance, we help our customers create better forecasts for revenue, cash flow, and bank balance.

 FAQ's